ASSERT-KTH/Vecogen/README.md

 - '-improve': The improvement option for the code generation
 - '-clear': The clear option that clears all debug files
 - '-reboot': The amount of iterations before a reboot occurs.
 A reboot starts from the original prompt.
+- '-al': The option to allow loops or not.